jbrinkman/jbrinkman.github.io/source/_posts/Bits-and-Bytes-2022-1.md

   - TypeScript
 excerpt: >-
-  Bits and Bytes is my list of interesting videos and code projects from my software journey.
+  Bits and Bytes is my list of interesting videos and code projects that I've found on my software journey.
 Edition 2022-1
 date: 2022-07-11
 ---